nab138/CrossCode/README.md

 [![Build CrossCode](https://github.com/nab138/CrossCode/actions/workflows/build.yml/badge.svg)](https://github.com/nab138/CrossCode/actions/workflows/build.yml)

-iOS Development IDE for linux and windows, built with [Tauri](https://tauri.app/).
+iOS Development IDE for windows/linux

-Coming soon...

 ## Installation

 CrossCode is currently in development and not recommended for use.
 However, if you want to try it out, your feedback would be greatly appreciated!

 You can download the latest build from [actions](https://github.com/nab138/CrossCode/actions/workflows/build.yml).

+## Future plans

+The app is currently functional but does not have all the features it should.
+You can see a tentative plan for the future [on trello](https://trello.com/b/QYQFfOvm/ycode)

 ## How it works